 How do you design a MOOC that is engaging and successful?

 In the session „Education of the Future!
-Designing Online Engagement for Maximum Impact“ we had the pleasure to present the unique learning design of our MOOC „Enabling Entrepreneurs to Shape a Better World“ goes beyond conventional MOOCs in that it really tries to make sense of the current media trends and make them part of an engaging online learning experience.
-This is especially because learning has radically changed through social media and the internet.
+Designing Online Engagement for Maximum Impact“ we had the pleasure to present the unique learning design of our MOOC „Enabling Entrepreneurs to Shape a Better World“.
+This is because really tried to design our MOOC as embedded in current media trends and make them part of an engaging online learning experience.
+Especially because learning has radically changed through social media and the internet, online learning needs to adapt to these changes.

 When asked what was the last thing learnt online, participant of the panel mentioned MOOCs they took.
 More interestingly, some participants also mentioned podcasts, or Youtube, as one student admitted „I learnt how to tell my friend I had a crush on her.“